Lameguy64/mkpsxiso/README.md

 This can be avoided by minimizing identically named directories but its best to test your generated disc image before considering it ready for release.

 ## Changelog

+**Version 1.21**
+* Corrected volume size calculation logic when DA audio files are included.
+Also fixed volume size value being 2 sectors larger than it should.
+* Corrected LBA header file output where the 150 sector pregap offset is not needed (libcd already does that).
+* Fixed path name being double appended when using srcdir attribute (this made mkpsxiso unable to parse an xml document produced by mkisoxml).
+* Added -noxa option and no_xa XML attribute to disable creation of CD-XA attribute for creating plain ISO9660 disc images.
+* Fixed quiet mode preventing cue_sheet attribute from being parsed.
+* Added RIFF header and XA/STR subheader checks to error on improperly ripped or encoded XA/STR source files.
+* Improved data sector detection for STR type files (Mode2/Form1 + Mode2/Form2 interleaves).
+* Implemented proper EOL/EOF bits for subheaders at the ends of descriptors and files.
+* Fixed an XML parser bug where name attribute is used as the source file name when a source directory in a directory element is specified.
+* Fixed a major bug where directory record lengths are always set at 2048 bytes even for directory records spanning more than a sector resulting in missing files and directories.
+* Fixed incorrectly calculated record length set in the volume descriptor's root directory record.
+* Added copyright XML attribute for the identifiers element to specify a copyright identifier for the image file.

 **Version 1.20 (6/21/2018)**
 * ISO names being blank or garbage when compiled using Microsoft's compiler has been fixed.